LaneEcho/LaneEcho/README.md

 - Presented on UX Design Best Practices for Codesmith/ Jeeny/ Bractlet’s Tech Talk Series

-When I'm not coding, I enjoy hitting the trail on horseback or catching waves on the Southern California coast.
+When I'm not at the computer, I enjoy hitting the trail with my horse Echo, or being the world's okayest surfer on the Southern California coast.